 Lymington Health and Leisure Centre offer a variety of leisure services, including unique exercise classes held throughout the day and evenings, a modern gym, swimming pool, steam and sauna rooms, tennis and badminton courts and much more.

 St Barbe Museum and Art Gallery, located on New Street, is a treasure trove of local information.
 Their shop is packed with maps and guides, along with many lovely gift ideas.

 The New Forest Bus Tour operates 3 bus tours, two of which pass through Lymington.
-Tours run hourly, every day from end of June to middle September.
+Tours run hourly, every day from 8th July to the 10th September 2017.

 Explore Lymington's quay, with its famous cobbled streets. there are many small shops and boutiques on the quay, along with restaurants and pubs to relax in.

 Guided walks by knowledgeable volunteers Wednesday evenings and Sunday mornings.